( education / news / rss ) The package could help theatres, museums and music venues stay afloat during the pandemic, but for some its too late

 "This is a bold move by the Russian government, and it sits in unison with the newly-ignited global debate on GMOs and the presence of ... read more

-( life / health ) "These six daily happiness exercises are proven to make anyone, from a 4-year old to an 84-year old, happy, or simply happier.
+( life / health / mental ) - "These six daily happiness exercises are proven to make anyone, from a 4-year old to an 84-year old, happy, or simply happier.
 Achor says in just 21 days, the exercises can transform a pessimist into an optimist.

 Gratitude Exercises.
-Write down three things you're grateful for that occurred over the last 24 hours. ... read more
+Write down three things you ... read more

 ( life / health ) FYI, the I in this story is not me.
 The author wanted to share this info without being identified.
 Can you blame him? :)